Granted: The short stay on Stewart Island was designed for a kayak-in/kayak-out version of the Southern Circuit in five days:

 Walking: 13.8 km

-Sleep was more like napping for 2 hours a go, until about 5:00 when the mode changed to dozing.
+Sleep was more like napping for two hours a go, until about 5:00 when the mode changed to dozing.
 In any case I was up just after 7:00 when Randa & Gonsalo were finishing breakfast.
 I was introduced to the kitchen and got hold of some cornflakes, coffee & toast.
 Gonsalo was on his way to Queenstown for a couple of days and left soon after.
 Randa started on her story – at least in the brief version – and I was able to start walking on the way to the swimming pool for what I hoped was pool practice with the local kayak club.
 Was greeted every now & then by joggers, and just before reaching the pool asked a passerby where exactly it was, and was directed to it, not far away, but not where I thought it was.
 Paid about $4.5 (which would have been for a senior!), went into the building, waited around for the kayak people to turn up, asked around every once in a while, admired the boats, went back to the reception & asked to call them to see what they were up to as it was passed the time they had told me they were starting at.
 The session had been cancelled, pity they hadn’t told me anything about it.
 Read more…

 Over the years, on buses, at motorcamps, in backpackers, I’ve stumbled across people spending their two weeks’ worth of holidays trying to see all of New Zealand, such is the call of the place desired by many.
 And yet here I am again, standing in front of the expanse of two months, squeezing the days into plans and realising how much there is still to do after five trips down under.
 But not to worry.
 There will be plenty of new stuff on this trip.
 Read more…